ddarmon/sfinsc-day1/README.md

 Before we get started, we need to install several applications for working with network data.
 Today, we will be using Sublime Text, Gephi, and R, along with a few of their packages.

-[Sublime Text](https://www.sublimetext.com/) provides flexible handling of large text files:
+[Sublime Text](https://www.sublimetext.com/) is a cross-platform text editor that provides flexible handling of large text files:

 * [Sublime Text](https://www.sublimetext.com/)